Leslie Montana Home Decor - Project Continued

 Above: My clients await delivery of a feather-down insert for the new duvet cover that I designed and had made for them.

 The Creative Process is all About Change

 Late in the planning stages, I learned that my clients wanted the headboard to serve as a barrier to the north-facing coldest wall in the house.
 There are always unexpected things that come up and though this can add to the cost of a job, it usually produces the best results when clients are willing to go with the flow.

 Not knowing how to design your own space is common.
-Too close up, it's best to have someone you can trust to assist in the process.
+When you're too close up, it's best to have someone you can trust to assist in the process.

 — Leslie Montana